 As a better alternative, many companies are combining their “cloud migration” with modernization efforts – moving data to the cloud but adopting new ways of storing, managing, integrating and processing it.

-There is a new generation of cloud-based data management tools that leverage the unique scaling properties of cloud environments to manage large quantities of data (including streaming data from things like IoT devices) and provide it to target applications with remarkable speed that isn’t attainable using traditional approaches and on-premise infrastructure.
+There is a new generation of cloud-based data management tools that leverage the unique scaling properties of cloud environments to manage large quantities of data (including streaming data from things like IoT devices) and provide it to target applications with remarkable speed that isn’t attainable using traditional approaches and on-premises infrastructure.

 The effort to modernize your infrastructure at the same time as your data migration may require a bit more time and resources, but the business results will be easily apparent.